jordiparislopez/Phd-Thesis/README.md

 # PhD Thesis

-This repository contains all the programming tools used during my PhD Thesis.
+This repository contains the programming tools used during my PhD Thesis.
 The files include:
 - Mathematica file to generate the functional equations.
-- Folder with C++ code to solve Dyson-Schwinger and Bethe-Salpeter equations.
+- Folder with C++ code template to solve Dyson-Schwinger and Bethe-Salpeter equations.
-- Folder with C++ code to solve flow equations.
+- Folder with C++ code template to solve flow equations.
 - Folder with numerical routines required during the run.